 What Oils Should You NOT Diffuse Around Dogs?

-Are essential oils safe for dogs if you add them in your diffuser?
+Are other essential oils safe for dogs if you add them to your diffuser?
 As we briefly mentioned above, even when your Doodle inhales essential oils from the air, the droplets will still enter his bloodstream.
+So you don’t want to be using anything that could be toxic when ingested.

 A good rule of thumb is to avoid diffusing any essential oils that have a cooling or heating effect.
 You should not diffuse these oils around your dog: